 - Bill Walters

-Want to make a difference in your community but cannot commit to a regular volunteer schedule?
-Consider helping the Mount Prospect Public Library Foundation.
-Your support for the Library Foundation allows the Library to continue to provide exciting programs and services not possible through public funding.
-If you are interested in helping out, please contact the Library at 847/253-5675 and ask for Administration.
+Want to make a difference in your community?
+Consider volunteering for the Mount Prospect Public Library Foundation.
+Your support for MPPLF allows the Library to continue to provide exciting programs and services not possible through public funding.
+For more information about MPPLF or to request an application, please call the Library at 847/253-5675 or click here to contact us.